hazae41/glacier/README.md

 - Rust-like patterns
 - Transport agnostic (REST, GraphQL, WebSocket)
 - Storage agnostic (IndexedDB, localStorage)
+- Works in a Service Worker or in a serverless function
 - Per-query, encrypted, garbage-collected, persistent storage
 - Store normalization and indexes
 - Concurrent and multi-step optimistic states